It’s every beef jerky lover’s worst nightmare: all day long, you’ve been looking forward to chowing down on some of your incredible homemade jerky.

 Use a Desiccant or Oxygen Absorber

-- ✅ [Premium Food Grade Oxygen Absorber] Our factory has 18 years of experience in oxygen absorbers and has ISO 9001 certification, our oxygen absorbers are all made of high quality food grade materials and tested by strict food regulations, very safe For food and medicine storage.
+• ✅ 【Preminum Food Grade Oxygen Absorbers】: Our factory have 18 years experience in oxygen absorber, Also we have ISO9001 Certificate, All our oxygen absorbers are preminum food grade material and tested under strict food regulation, Very safe to be used with foods and pharmaceuticals storage.

-- ✅ [Extend Shelf Life] Oxygen bring about oxidizing enzymes that cause browning and malodor, Oxygen-absorbing packaging reduces the amount of oxygen in food storage containers, preventing these chemical reactions and extending product freshness and shelf life.
+• ✅ 【Extend Shelf Life】: Oxygen absorbers bring about oxidizing enzymes that cause browning and malodor, Oxygen-absorbing packaging reduces the amount of oxygen in food storage containers, With our oxygen absorbers these phenomenon will not happen aslo can extending product freshness and shelf life.

-- ✅ [Anti Oil Film Design] Our O2 absorbers are double layer and anti oil film design that can use for oil food storage oxygen absorb, You can place them with oil and oil-free food storage to extend the shelf life of these foods.
+• ✅ 【Anti-Oil Film Design】: Our oxygen absorbers are double layer and anti-oil film design that can use for oil food storage oxygen absorb, You can place them with oil and oil-free food storage to extend the shelf life of these foods.

-- ✅ [Widely Use in Daily Life ] O2 absorbers widely used in daily life food storage, such as homemade jerky, nuts, spices, candy, medicines, pet food, etc, It can help maintains the original taste, flavor, color, and nutritive value of food to keep food fresh for a long time
+• ✅ 【Widely Use in Daily Life】Oxygen absorbers widely used in daily life food storage, such as homemade jerky, nuts, spices, candy, medicines, pet food, etc, It can help maintains the original taste, flavor, color, and nutritive value of food to keep food fresh for a long time

 When you buy jerky from the store, you’ll find desiccant packets in the bag.
 These packets absorb moisture, making it much harder for mold to grow on the jerky.